francdomain/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. script that Add /action to the PATH
 3. a script that counts the number of directories in the PATH
 4. a script that lists environment variables
+5. script that lists all local variables and environment variables, and functions.